Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Hot and cold compresses to help ease muscle tightness

-Botulinum toxin (Botox) injections to prevent further muscle spasms
+Botulinum toxin injections to prevent further muscle spasms

 Physical therapy to help stretch and relax the muscles

-Depending upon the cause, torticollis often goes away on its own.
+Depending on the cause, torticollis often goes away on its own.
 Follow up with your healthcare provider as instructed.
-If symptoms become worse, call your doctor or return to the ER.
+If symptoms become worse, call your healthcare provider or return to the ER.